 Liz Lemarchand: And why are analyzing the wins just as important as analyzing the losses?

-Ryan Sorley: So a lot of people start these programs, and they’re focused on losses.
-You know why did we lose?
+Ryan Sorley: So a lot of people start these programs, and they’re focused on losses, you know, why did we lose?
 It hurts to lose a deal, but what they don’t realize is that each interview is a loss interview.
 It might be their loss or their competitor’s loss, so as it relates to their wins, competitors lost.
 That person will share a lot of insight into why they made the decision that they did, why they chose you over your competitors.
 They also provide a lot of great insight into your competitors.
 Why they didn’t choose them, what their experience was like, cultural fit challenges they had from a sales perspective, pricing, contract, negotiation.
 So once they’ve decided to partner with you, they’re all in, and they’re more than willing to share information with you that they feel can help you improve in different parts of your business, so it’s a goldmine of content.
 Plus you may have just lost.
 You may have just won the deal.
 There may have been just one little thing that pushed you over the edge to winning the deal and your competitor losing the deal.
-So all these wins are not like hit home runs, they’re oftentimes.
-Fell balls that that landed in your lap and you won the deal.
+So all these wins are not like hit home runs, they’re oftentimes, fell balls that landed in your lap and you won the deal.
 So getting that insight from those discussions as to why you just barely won, it’s really important as well.

 Liz Lemarchand: Yeah, that’s great.
 Are win-loss interviews only for large enterprise companies or can smaller-sized businesses also benefit from conducting them?